robtweed/node-mwire/README.md

 - transaction   (Execute a sequence of Global manipulations in strict order, specified as an array of setJSON and kill JSON documents.)
 - version   (returns the M/Wire build number and date)

+- onNext  (built-in event emitter that supports sequential processing of Global nodes by subscript)

 ## Commands

 ( substitute *client.* with *mwire.clientPool[mwire.connection()]* )